• >

 The go-to option if you’re serious about earning interest on your savings, but won't need the money for a while, is a fixed-rate bond.
 These pay about the best interest available, but mean you have to commit to locking your money away for a set period.
 The longer the term of the bond, typically, the higher rate you'll get.

-Which is the best savings account for you?
+Which type of savings account is best for you?

 If you're building an emergency fund...